Dateline: June 8th 1978 22:00. Nairobi, Kenya

 A car is essential, I get one.

-Richard, Junior comes for a few days when I'm still in Hillbrow.
-He's been severely shot and is on recuperation leave in South Africa.
+One day, Richard comes for a few nights when I'm still in Hillbrow.
+He's been severely shot at the coffee farm and is on recuperation leave, expenses paid on his way to Cape Town.
 Annie I think mentioned it in passing.
-I'm shocked.
+But I'm still totally shocked.

 I meet up with some old friends.
-Chips is still here and I do a roaring trade in exchanged US $ travellers cheques for local Rand at about 20% bonus
+Chips is still here and I do a roaring trade in exchanged US $ after exchanging them at the bank for cash from travellers cheques for local Rand at about 20% bonus

 It really is a hardship posting down here, having so many ghosts to live with.
 A really tough time, but I do have an ex-pat lifestyle to look forward to in Nairobi

-Time drags, training is competant, but the actual products I'm being trained to fix are truly dreadful.
+Time drags, training is competent, but the actual products I'm being trained to fix are truly dreadful.
 I sincerely hope I don't have to fix this rubbish in Kenya.

 Before we left Joburg an age ago (actually, only last year, about 8 months - for me, a lifetime), we had both started trying to hang glide.
 Travels got in the way, but I return and take up the second half of trying to fly.